MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-howto.md

 ## Persisted parameter storage and support

-No persisted parameters support the following Azure CLI parameters.
-The `resource_group_name` and `location` parameters are stored differently in that you can add them to persisted parameter _without_ executing a create command.
+These persisted parameters support the following Azure CLI parameters.
+The `resource_group_name` and `location` parameters are stored differently so that you can add them to a persisted parameter without executing a create command.

 | Persisted parameter | Storage action | Supported by
 |-|-|-|